dottorvenom/PayloadDetector/README.md

 First draft (v.
 0.1) of the tool designed for blueteams to facilitate the detection of payloads loaded into endpoints by the attacker.

-It consists of an agent that will run as a service with system account privileges the agent creates a logsource where it records and stores the payloads captured on file creation, modification and deletion.
+It consists of an agent that will run as a service with system account privileges.
+The agent creates a logsource where it records and stores the payloads captured on file creation, modification and deletion.

 The data is sent to a command and control to be then analyzed.